Terrace Books, a trade imprint of The University of Wisconsin Press

 Through the story of the Starkweather family’s changing fortunes, and each generation’s very different relationship with the farm and the land, Blue Shadows Farm is in some ways the narrative of all farmers and the increasingly difficult challenges they face as committed stewards of the land.

-Jerry Apps, born and raised on a Wisconsin farm, is professor emeritus at the University of Wisconsin–Madison.
-His many nonfiction books include Every Farm Tells a Story, Country Wisdom, One-Room Country Schools, Cheese, Breweries of Wisconsin, Old Farm, and Ringlingville USA.
-He is also author of the novels In a Pickle and The Travels of Increase Joseph.
-Apps received the 2007 Major Achievement Award from the Council for Wisconsin Writers.
+Jerry Apps was born and raised on a Wisconsin farm and is professor emeritus at the University of Wisconsin–Madison.
+He is the author of over thirty-five books on Wisconsin & U.S. history, including Every Farm Tells a Story, Country Wisdom, One-Room Country Schools, Cheese, Breweries of Wisconsin, Old Farm, and Ringlingville USA.
+He is also author of the novels Cranberry Red, In a Pickle and The Travels of Increase Joseph.
+Apps has won numerous awards for his writing, including the 2007 Major Achievement Award from the Council for Wisconsin Writers.
+He splits his time between his home in Madison and his farm, Roshara, near Wild Rose, Wisconsin.

 September 2009